kenatiod/MUT/Understanding Machine Understanding.md

 Feeling consensus coming, Bassam said, "Wow, this is a lot to wrap my head around!
 But I'm starting to see the limitations of relying solely on the Turing Test.
 If we want to create an AI system with truly human-like understanding, we need to aim higher and dig deeper."

-Anh shook her head in agreement, and said, "By drawing on the rich philosophical debates about the nature of understanding and pushing beyond simplistic behavioral tests, I believe we can break new ground in AI evaluation and development."
+Anh nodded her head in agreement, and said, "By drawing on the rich philosophical debates about the nature of understanding and pushing beyond simplistic behavioral tests, I believe we can break new ground in AI evaluation and development."

 She continued, "In fact, the story of Helen Keller provides a powerful illustration of why grounding symbols in real-world experience is so crucial for genuine understanding.
 Are you familiar with her case?"